FutureMarkRwanda/BA_Notes/Networking/VTP_Configuration_Notes.md

 - VTP pruning reduces unnecessary VLAN traffic on trunks.
 - The same domain name and password ensure VTP communication.

-Scenario: A corporate network configures S1 as a VTP server to manage VLANs for departments, with S2 as a client to receive updates and S3 as transparent for local VLAN control.
+A corporate network configures S1 as a VTP server to manage VLANs for departments, with S2 as a client to receive updates and S3 as transparent for local VLAN control.

 ---